 - Single Barrel: Single barrel refers to bottles of bourbon that come from one barrel and therefore are not combined with any other barrels.
 When blending of barrels occurs, there tends to be less uniformity in the color and taste of the bourbon.
 Single barrel is a premium class of whiskey.
 Minibar Delivery recommends Knob Creek Single Barrel Bourbon Whiskey.

-- Wheated: Wheated bourbons, or “wheaters”, are bourbons where distillers use wheat as the secondary mash ingredient behind corn.
+- Wheated: Wheated bourbons, or “wheaters”, are bourbons created when distillers use wheat as the secondary mash ingredient behind corn.
 This tends to make wheaters less spicy, sour, and floral.
 Instead, wheaters are nutty and soft.
 Minibar Delivery recommends Jim Beam Signature Craft Soft Red Wheat Bourbon Whiskey.

 - High Rye: High Rye bourbons are distilled using a mash that is more than 10% rye.
 This additional rye equates to a bolder and spicier spirit.
 Minibar Delivery recommends Buillet.